Here's how our ID Verification works

 Our software uses state-of-the-art technology, and our team continually investigates the functionality of our product so you can be sure of our screening results.

 Providing some personal data for verification is normal.
 The platform does ask both guests and hosts to go through Airbnb guest verification process.
 That’s the standard procedure for any app with online payments to minimize fraud, prevent illegal activities, and protect the listings from damage.
+Read more about why Airbnb hosts check IDs here.

 Yes, it is.
 Depending on the local laws and regulations, the hosts are required to verify each guest’s Airbnb identity.
 This practice is mandatory in Arizona, the US, and in many European countries including Spain, Austria, and Italy.